Here are the characters for Iris Zero.

 - Stoic Spectacles: Often with opaqued lenses before he became part of the core group, making him easier to cast as an antagonistic figure.

-- Unlucky Childhood Friends: With Kuga.
+- Unlucky Childhood Friend: To Kuga.
 And his Iris always lets him know exactly how unlucky a childhood friend he is.

-A very recent addition, Rei is a girl from a grade above whose presence threatens to throw off the group's careful equilibrium.
+Rei is a girl from a grade above whose presence threatens to throw off the group's careful equilibrium when she shows up to ask Tooru for help.
 Rei is pretty, cheerful, rather forward, and very persistent.
-It's early yet, but she was introduced with some fanfare and immediately teased as a potential third point of a Love Triangle

 Her Iris is similar to Sasamori's, only instead of a binary yes/no she sees probabilities (as a percent chance) that someone or something can do what she's thinking of.